 My goal for every family session is to capture the true essence of your your family’s personality.
 A photo where everyone is looking as smiling is nice (and definitely wall worthy), but its those in between shots that inevitably become your favorites.

 Family sessions can last anywhere from 30 minutes to an hour and a half.
 So if you think your kids need snacks (bribes…kidding, kind of) bring what makes them happiest.
 Kids will typically determine how long a session will take.

-From that point on, I like to just go with the moment.
 Everything I do is custom, so I welcome your ideas for your session.
-I usually stick to fairly simple props (if I use any at all).
-So if you have something specific in mind, you are welcome to bring your own.
+I usually stick to fairly simple props (if any at all), but welcome anything that is special and personal.

 Just a few tips to keep in mind: